givensuman/fedora-post-install-guide/README.md

 Note that you need to have set up a profile before Gogh can create one on your behalf.
 Do so in your terminal's "Preferences" settings page.

+## 3. OhMyZsh

-If you'd like further customization to your terminal, you might want to check out [Oh-My-Zsh]()!
+If you'd like further customization to your terminal, you might want to check out [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh)!
 You can install and enable it as your default shell with this command:

 ```bash
 sudo dnf -y install zsh util-linux-user
 sh -c "$(curl -fsSL $OH_MY_ZSH_URL)"
 chsh -s "$(which zsh)"
 ```
-You can then install any Oh-My-Zsh theme you'd like.
-To install and configure the popular [Starship]() theme, run this command:
+You can then install any OhMyZsh theme you'd like.
+To install and configure the popular [Starship](https://github.com/starship/starship) theme, run this command:

 ```bash
 curl -sS https://starship.rs/install.sh | sh